 Forecast grants from the Commonwealth Government are based on the latest available information from the Commonwealth Government and projections of timing of payments at the time of preparation of the Budget.
-This takes into account the conditions, payment timetable, escalation factors relevant to each type of grant and, where relevant, estimated progress against grant obligations.
+This takes into account the conditions, payment timetable, escalation factors relevant to each type of grant and where relevant, estimated progress against grant obligations.

 Goods and Services Tax (GST) grants are forecast based on estimates of the national GST pool by New South Wales Treasury.
-For 2021-22, the GST forecast is based on the assessed relativity for New South Wales in 2021-22 and the Commonwealth Government's population projections.
-The assessed relativity is based on the three-year average of actual data (2017-18, 2018 -19 and 2019-20) as published by the Commonwealth Grants Commission.
+For 2022-23, the GST forecast is based on the assessed relativity for New South Wales in 2022-23 and the Commonwealth Government's population projections.
+The assessed relativity is based on the three-year average of actual data (2018-19, 2019 -20 and 2020-21) as published by the Commonwealth Grants Commission.

-Beyond 2021-22, the State's share of GST is based on New South Wales Treasury's forecast relativities, national GST pool estimates and the Commonwealth's state populations projections.
-The forecast per capita annual relativities are based on the projected fiscal capacity of New South Wales compared with other states and territories.
+Beyond 2022-23, the State's share of GST is based on NSW Treasury's forecasts of relativities and national GST pool, and on the Commonwealth's state population projections.
+NSW Treasury's forecasts of per capita annual relativities are based on its forecasts of the projected fiscal capacity of New South Wales compared with other states and territories.